omarbassam88/connect4-clj/README.md

 # Connect 4 with Clojure

-A CLI Conenct Four game written in Clojure implementing Minimax Algorithm.
+A CLI Connect Four game written in Clojure implementing the Minimax Algorithm.
+Planning to add the alpha pruning technique as well.

 ## Requirements